 Day 4 Catania - Cefalù - Palermo

 We spend some time in the attractive maritime town of Cefalù this morning on our way to the bustling city of Palermo.
-Our hotel, the Hotel Palazzo Sitano (4T) or similar, is centrally-located close to the sea and the lively streets.
+Our hotel, the Hotel Palazzo Sitano (4T), is centrally-located, close to the sea and the lively streets.
 Dinner tonight is at a local restaurant, just a short walk away.

 Day 5 Monreale - Palermo

 Today we travel to Monreale for a guided visit of the magnificent cathedral, famed for its multi-coloured marble paintings and mosaics.
 We return to Palermo for a guided tour of the town.

 Our first stop today is Segesta for a guided tour including a visit to the fascinating Greek temple ruins.
 We then continue to the fishing port of Trapani.
 Lastly, at Selinunte we will be joined by a local guide to view the Greek archaeological site.
 We arrive early evening at the Hotel Baia di Ulisse (4T), where dinner is included.

 Day 7 Agrigento - Valley of the Temples - Piazza Armerina - Giardini Naxos

 We start our day with one of the highlights - a guided visit, including entrance, of the nearby Valley of the Temples.
 After time for lunch, we head east to Piazza Armerina for a guided tour of the Roman Villa.
 We stay at our hotel for the next three nights, the Sant Alphio Garden Hotel & Spa (4T) or similar.

 This morning we visit the town centre of Taormina and include a visit to the Greek theatre and the Alcantara Gorge.

 Day 9 Mount Etna